AlexMaunder/Project-1/README.md

 Track online courses, resources and coding languages with CodeConqr.

-Ruby version: 2.7.1
+* Ruby version: 2.7.1

-Rails version: 5.2.4.3
+* Rails version: 5.2.4.3

-Bootstrap
+* Bootstrap

-Trix version: 0.10.1
+* Trix version: 0.10.1

-Bcrypt: 3.1.13
+* Bcrypt: 3.1.13

-PostgreSQL
+* PostgreSQL

 #

 CodeConqr was built to resolve the need for a interactive programming knowledgebase.

-CodeConqr was built utilising a full CRUD system for Languages, Resources, Users and features:
+CodeConqr was built utilising a full CRUD system for Languages, Resources & Users.
+It features:
  * Null checks and other edge cases
  * Admin users
  * Dynamic redirects